 This way – you don’t have to compromise.

-Another important aspect of choosing the best color for your home is studying and analyzing the impact of light on the paint color.
+Another important aspect of choosing the best paint color for your home is studying and analyzing the impact of light on it.

 The artificial light that needs to be considered is warm whites, cool whites, warm yellows and colored meanwhile, natural light and sunlight are primary as well.